MISCELLANEOUS SERVICE MEDALS

 One of the most persistent problems in the development of the medals and ribbons since the end of the Second World War has been the absence of clear rules or principles that govern what should (or should not) be established.
 The medals listed in this section are clear examples of medals that should never have been created.
 They may look good at first glance, but they add little of value to military culture and increase the confusion over the kinds of service for which medals are (or ought to be) awarded

-The most recent award is the Air Force Combat Action Medal.
+One of the more recent awards is the Air Force Combat Action Medal.
 The Navy and Marine Corps had previously established a Combat Action Ribbon, which is a ribbon-only.
 Oddly enough, the Navy considers the Combat Action Ribbon to be a "personal decoration," although no medal is involved and it is actually awarded for performance in a combat zone.
 The Army followed by creating a Combat Action Badge, which is neither a ribbon nor a medal.
 Not surprisingly, it is awarded under a different set of rules than the Navy Combat Action Ribbon.
 The Air Force, bowing to pressure from within, established its Combat Action Medal but with different rules than either the Navy's Combat Action Ribbon or the Army's Combat Action Badge.

 • Combat Readiness?